dacd23/veterinary-website/README.md

 # veterinary-website
-A veterinary website created using HTML, CSS and the bootstrap framework.
+A veterinary website created using HTML, CSS, JavaScript and the Bootstrap framework.
+The website has been created with a responsive design.
+It is fully responsive on different devices' screens.
+I've implemented several features like responsive images, a carousel section, a services allotment with each service offered and its icons, a reviews section with images of each reviewer, it has a form which is not fully functional among other terrific features.
+Due I'm still building the fundational blocks of back end development.
+The next steps will be to implement a backend service to my projects projects.